elotroalex/chiens/_texts/translation.md

 - a dawn pounded simple words brighter than plowshares ...
 - and for us the season of rains, still
 - and of poisonous beasts
-- and of warcries knocked down
+- and of war cries knocked down
 - and of women who collapse pregnant with waiting ...

 - {:.sp} Soldier.